acetomatoes/acetomatoes.github.io/aboutme.md

 - Former bartender
 - Currently marketing analytics
 - Columbia University graduate in Neuroscience and Statistics

-Brooklyn, NY (I can't grow a decent mustache, though)
+- Brooklyn, NY (I can't grow a decent mustache, though)
+- If you get the ace tomato reference we could probably be best friends

 If you're interested in getting involved in using open data for social impact check out [Data for Democracy](https://datafordemocracy.org/)